picodata/tarantool-module/doc/cartridge_kubernetes_guide/index.rst

       $ minikube version
       ---
-      minikube version: v1.12.3
+      minikube version: v1.17.1
-      commit: 2243b4b97c131e3244c5f014faedca0d846599f5-dirty
+      commit: 043bdca07e54ab6e4fc0457e3064048f34133d7e

 5. **kind** (optional) is another tool for creating a local cluster.
-It can be used instead of the minicube.
+It can be used instead of the minikube.
+We need the version 0.6.0 or higher.
 Installation instructions can be found
    `here <https://kind.sigs.k8s.io/docs/user/quick-start/#installation>`_.